MrJacoPbass/MRI_Areas/README.md

     it, close and reopen the tool.
     - Analyse: Performs the analysis of the area selected in the main image.

-NOTES: Developing the tool, questions, doubts and problems at uo244753@uniovi.es
+NOTES: Initial development, questions, doubts and problems at uo244753@uniovi.es